rancher/docs/content/rancher/v2.x/en/quick-start-guide/deployment/digital-ocean-qs/_index.md

 title: Digital Ocean Quick Start
 weight: 100
 ---
-The following steps will allow you to quickly deploy a Rancher Server with a 3 node cluster attached in about 5 minutes
+The following steps will allow you to quickly deploy a Rancher Server with a 3-node cluster attached.

 >**Note**
->Using this will incur charges at Digital Ocean
+>Deploying to Digital Ocean will incur charges.

 ## Prerequisites

-- [Digital Ocean Account](https://www.digitalocean.com) - You will require an account on Digital Ocean as this is where the server and cluster will run
+- [Digital Ocean Account](https://www.digitalocean.com) - You will require an account on Digital Ocean as this is where the server and cluster will run.
+- [Digital Ocean Access Key](https://www.digitalocean.com/community/tutorials/how-to-create-a-digitalocean-space-and-api-key) - Use this link to create a Digital Ocean Access Key if you don't have one.
-- [Terraform](https://www.terraform.io/downloads.html) - This is used to provision the server and cluster to Digital Ocean
+- [Terraform](https://www.terraform.io/downloads.html) - Used to provision the server and cluster to Digital Ocean.

-## Getting going
+## Getting Going

-1. Clone [Rancher Quickstart](https://github.com/rancher/quickstart) to a folder using `git clone https://github.com/rancher/quickstart`
+1. Clone [Rancher Quickstart](https://github.com/rancher/quickstart) to a folder using `git clone https://github.com/rancher/quickstart`.

-2. Go into the folder containing the terraform file by executing `cd quickstart/do`
+2. Go into the folder containing the terraform file by executing `cd quickstart/do`.

-3. Move the file `terraform.tfvars.example` to `terraform.tfvars` and edit (see inline explanation, the minimum you will need to do is add your Digital Ocean Access Key)
+3. Rename file `terraform.tfvars.example` to `terraform.tfvars`.

+4. Edit `terraform.tfvars` to include your Digital Ocean Access Key.

-4. For the first time run you will need to run `terraform init`
+5. For the first time run you will need to run `terraform init`.

-5. To initiate the creation of the environment run `terraform apply`
+6. To initiate the creation of the environment run `terraform apply`.

     >**Wait for the the following**
 	> ```